chaoss/wg-value/focus-areas/communal-value/project-recommendability.md

 1. To evaluate the contributors’ satisfaction with a community or project.
 2. To determine reasons contributors would leave your community or project and even discourage others from joining.

 Using feedback from members, the community would set up a process to improve itself through the cultivation of community members who indicate they would recommend or not recommend a community or project.
 The project recomendability metric can identify areas of an open source project where contributors are dissatisfied or leaving.
 This metric could indicate underlying diversity, equity, and inclusion concerns that may be present in a project.
 Additionally, the project recommendability metric can be used to develop net recommendabilty.

+## Implementation

 The following provides a way to consider net recommendability.

 1. Individuals who provide low, moderate, or high individual scores on this metric are categorized along a continuum from Detractor, to Passive, and, finally, to Promoter through segmentation using a statistical answer distribution determined to be appropriate for the project (e.g., Figure 1).
 2. The percentage of promoters can be subtracted from the percentage of promoters to produce a measure of net recommendability.